Contents

 Tuition has been increasing drastically over the years, especially when it comes to 4-year colleges.
 Check out some of the data we pulled below that covers average tuition rates in 2022:

-6. $35,807 is the national average tuition cost of a 4-year private nonprofit educational institution; for-profit institutions average $14,957 annually.
-(Education Data).
+6. $38,768 is the average tuition cost of 4-year private nonprofit institutions and for-profit institutions average $14,957 annually (Education Data).

 Average total cost of additional expenses

-High tuition fees alone can be a burden, but students also have to factor in additional expenses such as room, board, onboarding fees, and education materials.
+High tuition fees are already a burden.
+On top of tuition, students should factor in additional expenses such as room, board, onboarding fees, and education materials.

-See below for the average amount of additional expenses at 4-year and 2-year institutions.
+Below you’ll find the average costs of additional expenses at 4-year and 2-year institutions.

-1. Books, supplies, and other costs average more than $400 higher at 2-year colleges than at 4-year ones.
-(Education Data).
+1. The annual cost of books and supplies is $226 higher on average at 2-year public colleges than at 4-year ones (Education Data).

-3. Students living on campus at a public 4-year institution pay an average of $3,468 in additional annual expenses.
-(Education Data).
+3. Students living on campus at a public 4-year institution pay an average of $3,304 in additional expenses (Education Data).

-4. Students at private, for-profit 2-year institutions spend an average of $2,498 on additional expenses if they live on campus.
-(Education Data).
+4. On-campus students at private, for-profit 2-year institutions spend an average of $1,026 on additional expenses (Education Data).

-5. Students who live off campus may expect to pay $4,213 if they do not live with family; for students living with family, additional expenses average $4,204.
-(Education Data).
+5. Students living off campus pay $4,932 on average if they live with non-family members; for students living with family, they pay an average of $5,084 (Education Data).

-8. Students living off campus spend $5,150 if they do not live with family members; students who live off campus with family spend an average of $4,273.
-(Education Data).
+7. Students living off campus spend $4,551 in additional expenses if they do not live with family members; students living off campus with family spend an average of $4,467 (Education Data).

 Student loan statistics

 Total U.S. student loan debt continues to increase every year.
-As of March 31, 2021, the number lies at $1.6 trillion (Nerd Wallet).
-Here are key student loan debt statistics to know: How much student borrowers owe, how long it takes for them to repay the debt, and the types of loans they have.
+As of September 2023, that number lies at $1.74 trillion (Nerd Wallet).
+These are the key student loan debt statistics to know – including how much student borrowers owe, how long it takes them to pay off their debt, and the types of loans they have.

-2. Trade and technical students finish school with an average of $10,000 in debt.
-(Center for Employment Training)
+3. Trade and technical students finish school with an average of $10,000 in debt (Center for Employment Training).

-3. Each year, 34% of students borrow money to pay for college.
-(Education Data).
+4. Each year, 30.2% of students borrow money to pay for college (Education Data).

-5. The top types of financial aid include scholarships, grants, loans, and a work-study setup.
-(Center for Online Education).
+6. The most common types of financial aid include scholarships, grants, loans, and work-study (Center for Online Education).

 Trade school graduate career statistics

 There are many career paths for you to choose from after completing your trade school education.
-If you’re having trouble with career planning, check out some 2022 vocational school job outlook statistics below:
+If you’re having trouble with career planning, check out some 2024 job outlook statistics below:

-1. The median salary for trade and technical school careers is $35,270.
-(National Center for Educational Statistics)
+1. The annual mean salary for all trade and technical school careers is $68,480 (Bureau of Labor Statistics).

 College graduate job statistics

-A traditional 4-year college education would usually get you a bachelor’s degree, which often increases your chance of employment.
+A traditional 4-year college education typically gets you a bachelor’s degree, which often increases your chance of employment.
 Many employers (depending on your field) are looking for recent graduates with a 4-year degree.

-In this section, we’ll explore unemployment and job prospect statistics for a recent bachelor’s degree graduate.
+In this section, we’ll explore unemployment and job prospect statistics for bachelor’s degree holders.

-1. As of December 2021, there was a 4.9% unemployment rate for individuals aged 22 to 27 who have a bachelor’s degree.
-(Federal Reserve Bank of New York).
+1. As of February 2024, the unemployment rate for recent college graduates aged 22 to 27 is 4.7% (Federal Reserve Bank of New York).

 Trade school overview